EvanBoyle/OneDir/README.md

   Watchdog client for file monitoring, fetching, and pushing.

   main.py: User login and registration.
 This needs to be run through command prompt or terminal because of the way password prompts work.
+Runs filemonitor.py in the background and calls synchronization.py to check the server when auto sync is turned on.

   filemonitor.py: watches creation, deletion, and modification of files, and logs the file path, file size, and type of event to a JSON file.